SCHEDULE OF SERVICES – (606) CORPORATION TAX COMPLIANCE

 This schedule should be read in conjunction with the engagement letter and the standard terms and conditions.

 Recurring compliance work

-For the purpose of the delivery of the company’s tax return, we will use commercial software to apply XBRL tags to items in the accounts as we consider appropriate for the purposes of submission, for tax purposes, of the accounts in iXBRL via the Government Gateway.
+For the purpose of the delivery of the company’s tax return, we will use commercial software to apply XBRL tags to items in the accounts as we consider appropriate for the purposes of submission, for tax purposes, of the accounts in iXBRL via the relevant official gateway.

 We will, to the extent we consider necessary, manually amend or apply tags where the software has not applied automatic tagging or where we consider any automatic tagging to have been inappropriate.

-If requested we will provide you with copies of the iXBRL information, which will show the tagging applied, for your approval.
+Only if requested by you will we provide you with copies of the iXBRL information, which will show the tagging applied.